 |Date of Death||30 January 1973, New York City, New York, USA (influenza)|

 Mini Bio (1)

-One of his only movie leads came with 1968's Wonderwall (1968), an exercise in "mod" cinema (as genre that ironically harkened back to the first cinema, that of the silent screen), a film that is remembered mostly for 'George Harrison''s score.
+One of his only movie leads came with Wonderwall (1968), an exercise in "mod" cinema (a genre that ironically harkened back to the first cinema, that of the silent screen), a film that is remembered mostly for 'George Harrison's score.
 By that time, MacGowran had established himself as the actor to go to for roles calling for an impish, Puckish character.
 He was in great demand for comedies, such as the Oscar-winning 'Tom Jones (1963)_ (Best Picture of 1963) and Start the Revolution Without Me (1970).
-In the classical genre, he memorably played The Fool to the great 'Paul Scofield''s watershed interpretation of King Lear (1971) in Peter Brooks's 1971 film that captured Scofield's magisterial performance, arguably the greatest interpretation of Lear in the 20th Century.
+In the classical genre, he memorably played The Fool to the great 'Paul Scofield''s watershed interpretation of King Lear (1971) in Peter Brooks's 1971 film that captured Scofield's magisterial performance, arguably the greatest interpretation of Lear in the 20th century.

 Jack MacGowran died on January 31, 1973, of complications from influenza, which he had caught in London during a flu epidemic.
 The cinema and the stage lost a unique talent that never has been replaced.

 - IMDb Mini Biography By: Jon C. Hopwood

 |Aileen Gloria Nugent||(21 March 1963 - 30 January 1973) (his death) (1 child)|